 We’ll also assume under both scenarios that she has built up four years of credit toward forgiveness during residency.

-Look at the massive difference between PSLF and the next cheapest option, private student loan refinancing.
-We’re talking hundreds of thousands of dollars in savings by sticking with PSLF.
+Look at the massive difference between PSLF versus other IDR plans and private student loan refinancing.
+We're talking hundreds of thousands of dollars in savings by sticking with PSLF.

 Example 4: High-income earners